0xDBFB7/ionprinter/documents/log/log.md

 Page 148 of Fundamentals has some really amazing info.
 I think I can pipe some FEMM data into the analytical models it provides.

-In a previous document I described how an ion would be affected by the

 First, we move the bowtie stack off the feedthroughs.
 This reduces the paralleism requirements and allows us to use standards spark plugs for the high current connections.

 Aluminium joints were previously unattainable - however, I've recently learned of the existance of aluminium brazing flux - available at McMaster!
 TIG is of course also an option - though it has the disadvantage of being rather more permanent than a simple braze.